-Well Astro Gaming is back with a brand new set of cans (you can find more gaming headset reviews), the Astro A50 Wireless 7.1 Dolby Digital gaming headphones.
-They support your triumvirate of gaming go-to’s in the PC, Xbox 360 and Playstation 3 (and now what is likely to be the best headset for PS4 and also you can count this as Best Xbox One Headset as well).
+Astro Gaming is back with a brand new set of cans (you can find more gaming headset reviews), the Astro A50 Wireless 7.1 Dolby Digital gaming headphones.
+These gaming headsets support your triumvirate of gaming go-to’s in the PC, Xbox One, Xbox 360 and Playstation 3 (and now what is likely to be the best headset for PS4 and also you can count this as Best Xbox One Headset as well).
 This is Astro gaming’s first completely wireless setup.
 You may remember the company kicked out a wireless amp that was tethered to your computer or console but functioned wirelessly between the amp and the headset.
 This time we’re flying completely “Commando”…as it pertains to the lack of wires, NOT a lack of pants.
 FYI!
 Some really cool features from previous offerings are sacrificed.
-But performance is not one them.
+But performance is not one of them.

 Also Read: Best PS4 Headset

 Bottom Line: The Astro A50 Wireless 7.1 Dolby Digital gaming headset is one impressive set of cans.
-It’s best feature is its performance, with comfort and aesthetics coming in close 2nd and 3rd.
+Its best feature is its performance, with comfort and aesthetics coming in close 2nd and 3rd.